equick/ansible/README.md

 # ansible
-ansible scripts to build a web stack
+Ansible scripts to build a web stack in Docker